awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-flask.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/eb_flask_test_local.png)

 Check the server log to see the output from your request\.
-You can stop the web server and return to your virtual environment by typing **Ctrl\-C**\.
+You can stop the web server and return to your virtual environment by typing **Ctrl\+C**\.

 If you got debug output instead, fix the errors and make sure the application is running locally before configuring it for Elastic Beanstalk\.